Robertsmania/RobertsmaniaReplay/README.md

 ## Installation

-You must own a license for VoiceAttack to be able to use this (or any other) plugin: <a href="https://voiceattack.com/purchase.aspx" target="_blank">https://voiceattack.com/purchase.aspx</a>.
+You must own a license for VoiceAttack to be able to use this (or any other) plugin: <a href="https://voiceattack.com/purchase.aspx" target="_blank" rel="noopener noreferrer">https://voiceattack.com/purchase.aspx</a>.

-Download the RobertsmaniaPitGirlReplay.vax file from the <a href="https://github.com/Robertsmania/RobertsmaniaPitGirl/releases" target="_blank">Releases Page</a> on this repository.
+Download the RobertsmaniaPitGirlReplay.vax file from the <a href="https://github.com/Robertsmania/RobertsmaniaPitGirl/releases" target="_blank" rel="noopener noreferrer">Releases Page</a> on this repository.

 In the VoiceAttack options, disable plugin support if it is currently enabled and restart VoiceAttack.